elliotbeck/intermediate-statistics/README.md

 ## Note

 I include some data in this repo, which is not good practice in general.
 I try to make up for it by using [Git LFS](https://git-lfs.com), which replaces large files such as audio samples, videos, datasets, and graphics with text pointers inside Git, while storing the file contents on a remote server.

+IMPORTANT: You need to install Git LFS on your machine before cloning this repo.

 ## Sources